 cae.ls.wisc.edu/summer-collegiate-experience — The Summer Collegiate Experience is a quality-learning, first-year experience for students entering the university.
 You take two classes for degree credit and learn about UW–Madison resources and campus culture during a six-week, on-campus program.
 Tuition, housing, meals, and book are covered by UW–Madison.

 SCE is only for CAE Scholars and students in selected other cohort programs.
-Admitted students invited to become CAE Scholars can opt in to SCE before May 1 each year.
-In 2023, CAE Scholars who have not done so can opt by sending an email to sce@saa.ls.wisc.edu by May 15, 2023.
+Admitted students invited to become CAE Scholars can opt in to SCE before May 15 each year.